 Amounts

 Consideration transferred

 Cash paid at closing \$ 187,089

 Working capital and net debt adjustment (1,274)

 Less cash acquired (6,810)

 Net purchase price \$ 179,005

 Estimated fair value of tangible assets acquired and liabilities assumed

-Dominated fair faire of anglose about acquired and habilited absumed

 Cash \$ 6,810

 Accounts receivable 7,713

 Inventory 7,333

 Fixed assets 479

 Other current and non-current assets 2,896

 Accounts payable (3,287)

 Accrued expenses (4,672)

 Other current and non-current liabilities (1,210)

 Deferred tax liability (14,115)

 Estimated fair value of net tangible assets acquired 1,947

 Estimated fair value of identifiable intangible assets 71,720

 Estimated goodwill 112,148

 Estimated fair value of net assets acquired 185,815

 Less cash acquired (6,810)

 Net purchase price \$ 179,005

-The amounts above represent the preliminary fair value estimates as of September 30, 2018 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period and finalizes its fair value estimates.
-The preliminary identifiable intangible asset estimates include customer relationships of \$52,600 with a useful life of 12.5 years, developed technology of \$17,150 with a useful life of 9.5 years and backlog of \$1,970 with a useful life of 1 year.
+The amounts above represent the preliminary fair value estimates as of December 31, 2018 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period and finalizes its fair value estimates.
+The preliminary identifiable intangible asset estimates include customer relationships of \$52,600 with a useful life of 12.5 years, developed technology of \$17,150 with a useful life of 9.5 years and backlog of \$1,970 with a useful life of one year.
 Any subsequent adjustments to these fair value estimates occurring during the measurement period will result in an adjustment to goodwill.